 The OBB Library houses more than 2,000 textbooks, including both student and teacher editions.
 Many textbooks also include supplemental materials such as test banks, workbooks and DVDs.
 The textbook collection covers all content areas in both the elementary and secondary curriculum.

 Robyn B. Cohen Children's Book Collection

 In September 2002, the Robyn B. Cohen Children's Book Collection was dedicated to the OBB Department of Curriculum and Instruction/Teacher Education.
-The funding for the collection was provided by Michael and Carol Cohen in celebration of the life of their daughter, Robyn B. Cohen, a 1998 Samford education major and former student assistant in the CMTC.
-Due to the Cohen's continued giving, the CMTC now houses a growing collection of children's and young adult books, including Caldecott and Newberry Award books.
-Of special interest is our collection of books dealing with children with special needs such as autism, dyslexia, and ESL.
-The collection also covers social issues such as death of a family member, divorce, AIDS, and child abuse.
+The funding for the collection was provided by Michael and Carol Cohen in celebration of the life of their daughter, Robyn B. Cohen, a 1998 Samford education major and former student assistant in the ELC.
+Due to the Cohen's continued giving, the ELC now houses a growing collection of children's and young adult books, including Caldecott and Newberry Award books.
+Of special interest is our collection of books dealing with children with special needs such as autism, dyslexia and ESL.
+The collection also covers social issues such as death of a family member, divorce, AIDS and child abuse.

 Educational Testing Materials

 Testing materials are used by school of education majors when performing tests and assessments in P-12 schools.
 Testing materials include the Denver II Test Kit, Kaufman Test of Educational Achievement (KTEA), Kaufman Survey of Early Academic and Language Skills (K-Seals), Woodcock-Johnson III, and the Wechsler Individual Achievement Test (WIAT-III).

 Books are available for checkout to all Samford students, faculty, staff and alumni.
 Books from the children’s collection, general collection, and textbooks may be checked out for two weeks.
 Reference materials, Alabama Courses of Study, National Standards and dissertations may not be checked out.